tomhur/domoticz-scripts/README.md

 ### lua/script_time_windows.lua
 Sceduling of window lights.
 Lights in bedrroms will not be turned on in the morning.
 No lights will be on in then the sun is up.

+### python/script_device_PIR_hallway.py
+Take house out off sleep mode when there is movement in the hallway.

 ### python/script_device_verisure.py
 Turn on or off Verisure SmartPlug devices.